nextbreakpoint/nextfractal/README.md

 NextFractal is an application for creating fractals and other algorithmically generated images.
 Images are generated from instructions contained in a script.
 NextFractal provides tools for rendering fractals, creating time-based and event-based animations, organising images, and exporting images and animations.

 NextFractal is currently able to interpret two scripting languages: Mandelbrot and CFDG.
-Mandelbrot is a domain specific language for creating images of the Mandelbrot set (and its variants, such as Julia and Fatou sets).
+Mandelbrot is a domain specific language for creating images of the Mandelbrot set and its variants (the Julia and Fatou sets).
 CFDG is a context-free grammar for creating images by an iterative process.

 ## SYSTEM REQUIREMENTS